huggingface/optimum-onnx/README.md

 pip install .
 ```

-⚠️   Optimum ONNX cannot be installed in editable mode for now.
+⚠️ `optimum-onnx` cannot be installed in editable mode when `optimum` is installed editable mode.

 ### ONNX export